-- (1) The commissioner must keep a register of political parties. - (2) The register must contain the following particulars for each registered party: - (a) the name of the party; - (b) any abbreviation of the name of the party; - (c) the name and address of the registered officer of the party. - (3) The commissioner must make the register available for public inspection.
+- (1) The commissioner must keep a register of political parties. - (2) The register must contain the following particulars for each registered party: - (a) the name of the party; - (b) any abbreviation of the name of the party; - (c) the name and address of the registered officer of the party; - (d) the name and address of the secretary of the party. - (3) The commissioner must make the register available for public inspection.